This entry was posted on Sunday, January 6th, 2013 and is filed under Blog, News.

 We differentiate Empathy Logic by making these integrations light weight, lower cost, with almost no IT intervention (saving the marketing and sales teams time and money).
 We run them on a SaaS platform leveraging Open Source and cloud technologies: the Empathy Logic Server.

-This entry was posted on Tuesday, October 11th, 2011 and is filed under Blog.
+This entry was posted on Tuesday, October 11th, 2011 and is filed under Blog, News.

 Marc Benioff: Social Media and Mobile platforms transforming Customer Relationships.